26th June 2019

 How do you stay inspired?

 Walking down the street!
-So much, I honestly don’t think I will ever run out of ideas, and if I ever did there’s a bank of drafts and first version samples in the archives to dig through and re-work into a finished product.
+So much, I honestly don’t think I will ever run out of ideas.
+If I ever did there’s a bank of drafts and first version samples in the archives to dig through.
+There are plenty of old ideas I could re-work into a finished product.
 Recently I went to Bath Museum of Fashion with Cherry Dollface, that was SO exciting!
-There were so many little details which set my imagination on fire, from the back on a 30’s satin bias cut gown, to the button and bead detail on regency era dresses.
+There were so many little details which set my imagination on fire.
+From the back on a 30’s satin bias cut gown, to the button and bead detail on regency era dresses.
 Afterwards we went to a vintage shop in Bath and again, there were loads of items which had small details to die for.

 Digital platforms like Instagram, Pinterest etc are great for searching through concepts.
 But exhibitions or real life is far more surprising and I enjoy that more.
 I have photo’s saved from where I’ve been travelling around Delhi to suppliers and seen a back pocket detail on a pair of trousers the rickshaw rider in front of me was wearing and thought, I want to incorporate that detail in to something.
 Then the rest of the design falls in around that one key detail.